 Safety has the highest priority.
+Judges are empowered to halt any activity that they deem hazardous.
 Judges are directed to disqualify bridges that cannot be safely constructed or load tested using the equipment provided by the host, as described in this booklet.
 Collapse, sway or deflection in excess of limits specified in this booklet is incontrovertible evidence of an unsafe bridge and will result in disqualification.
 A disqualified bridge is not eligible for awards in any category and must be withdrawn from all subsequent participation in the contest.